 Observational Findings:

-Most participants developed a consistent gesture strategy, often favoring jumps with hands up for engagement and reward maximization.
+Most participants developed a consistent gesture strategy, often favouring jumps with hands up for engagement and reward maximisation.

-Children frequently expressed joy, excitement, and playful behavior, including dancing while matching postures during freezing tasks.
+Children frequently expressed joy, excitement, and playful behaviour, including dancing while matching postures during freezing tasks.
 However, moments of frustration occasionally occurred when physical fatigue set in.

 Most quickly understood the game mechanics without additional instruction.